 I got a head start on this project by checking out this Japanese language tutorial on WP Extreme.

-- I start by creating base text, making a duplicate, converting the duplicate to pixels and hiding both layers.
-I personally do this, because I find that a gagillion years down the line, I won't remember exactly what font and font settings I used and I may want to know.
+I started by creating base text, making a duplicate, converting the duplicate to pixels and hiding both layers.
+I personally do this, because I find that a gagillion years down the line, I won’t remember exactly what font and font settings I used and I may want to know.

-- Think about out the layers that you're going to add to the project.
+Think out the layers that you’re going to add to the project.

 Select preserve transparency if the whole layer changes color.

 From the effects browser, navigate to Stylize > Fog and drag it to the layer.

 I put the shadow layer on top of the glow layer because the white over it tends to take away from the intensity of the shadow, even if you use blending options.
 Anyways…

 Edit > Fill (opt+cmd+F) the layer with your outline color.